 If this were all that concerned me, it would be pretty weak.
-But the authors showed an inordinate amount of bias in their background section, something that raise a lot of troubling flags.
+But the authors showed an inordinate amount of bias in their background section, something that raises a lot of troubling flags.

 The authors refer to VAERS (the Vaccine Adverse Event Reporting System) that is used in the United States as a passive system to report claimed adverse events after vaccination.
 Unfortunately, VAERS is just not a very scientific way to examine adverse events from vaccines.
 It cannot be used to show any correlation, let alone causality, between the vaccine and the event.